ephes/django_async/article_sorted.md

 print(f"do_almost_nothing executed in {elapsed:0.2f} seconds.")
 ```

-Async tasks on the other hand only take about 2KB memory and are more or less
+Async tasks on the other hand only take about 2KB memory each and are more or
-just one function call.
+less just one function call.
 Ok, that's hard to beat.
-Use this snippet to measure
+Use this snippet to
-for yourself:
+measure for yourself:

 ```python
 import time